 Children (visitors) under the age of 18 years old will not be allowed.

-Family Medical Center pediatric patients may have one (1) visitor per pediatric patient or one (1) visitor for patients who require direct assistance.
+Family Medical Center patients may have one (1) visitor per patient.
 Exceptions to this guideline must be approved by Jackie Malinski - FMC Clinical Manager, Deb Hale - RN, or Lisa Hepburn - FMC Business Manager.

 Our first priority is the safety and well-being of the patients we serve, who can be the most vulnerable to acquiring this virus.